zcash/halo2/book/src/design/circuit/gadgets/sinsemilla.md

 where $y_{P,i} \equiv \frac{(\lambda_{1,i} + \lambda_{2,i}) \cdot (x_{A,i} - (\lambda_{1,i}^2 - x_{A,i} - x_{P,i}))}{2} - \lambda_{1,i} \cdot (x_{A,i} - x_{P,i}).$

-This increases the degree of the lookup gate to 6.
-TODO: check.
+This increases the degree of the lookup gate to $6$.